return to Natural Dog Health Remedies

 Cancer can no doubt cause a lot of pain and discomfort to our pets, and can significantly shorten their lives.
 However, not all cancers carry a poor prognosis.

 The key for us dog parents is to educate ourselves more on different types of common dog cancer and their clinical signs, and be more observant for changes in our dogs' behavior and physical conditions.
-If we notice some signs that may indicate cancer in our dogs, we should take them for a thorough medical check-up immediately.
-An early diagnosis can sometimes nip cancer in the bud.

-This page looks at the following topics:
+This article looks at the following topics on dog cancer:

-What Exact is Dog Cancer?
+What Exactly is Cancer?

-All forms of cancer start when there are atypical gene mutations in some susceptible cells.
-These mutated cells then begin to reproduce and attack other normal, healthy cells.
-When these atypical cells take over enough normal cells, cancerous tumors form.
 Many holistic veterinarians suggest that dog cancer is the result of a metabolic imbalance that has gone out of control.
 The imbalance can be caused not only by numerous outside factors (such as pollutants and poor quality food), but also from within (such as stress).

 How Does Cancer Kill?

-Cancer can kill a dog in various ways.
-First, locally aggressive cancerous tumors can cause ulcerations and infections resulting in extreme pain.
+1. Locally aggressive cancerous tumors can cause ulcerations and infections resulting in extreme pain.
 Sometimes due to the location of the tumor, surgical removal is impossible.
 The only choice may be euthanasia.

-Second, dog cancer can cause secondary physical disorders that result in death.
+2. Cancer can cause secondary physical disorders that result in death.
 For example, acute leukemia in dogs can significantly weaken a dog's immune system, causing the dog to succumb to secondary illnesses.

-Third, a primary cancerous tumor can spread (a process called metastasis) to other parts of the dog's body, causing secondary diseases and death.
+3. A primary cancerous tumor can spread (a process called metastasis) to other parts of the dog's body, causing secondary diseases and death.
 For example, many cancers metastasize to the lungs, causing difficulty breathing and respiratory arrest and sometimes death.

-Finally, cancer can also kill by consuming a dog's nutrition in the body.
+4. Finally, cancer can also kill by consuming a dog's nutrition in the body.
 The dog, depleted of almost all nutrition, is starved to death.

 The exact causes of dog cancer are still unclear, although as mentioned above, all forms of cancer start by genetic mutations that convert normal cells into cancer cells.